IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-> We use the **vms** group entry defined in the main inventory file set in Part 1: `hosts.yml`
+> You use the **vms** group entry defined in the main inventory file set in Part 1: `hosts.yaml`

 ```bash=